 You see, Anna is 13, and she has the teenage attitude down.
 She doesn’t want to hang out with her family; she only wants to talk to and text with her friends.
-Amazingly, it was Anna who pushed the rest of the family into taking our first genealogy trip.
+Amazingly, it was her who pushed the rest of the family into taking our first genealogy trip.

 Like most kids, Anna and her brothers didn’t really pay attention when the adults in the family talked at dinners and the holidays.
 So, they never heard the stories about their relatives.
 These are not boring stories, but you couldn’t convince them of that, especially Anna.
 I finally got sick of hearing how boring my family was, so one Saturday on our monthly visit to see my grandmother in the next town over, I made the kids sit on the couch and asked Grandma Nora if she would tell us what it was like to grow up during World War II in London during The Blitz while Germany bombed the city for weeks and months.